 We hope to provide you with a refreshing glimpse of the past.
 A journey back in time and place -not just to see, but to feel how our forefathers lived.
 The museum mirrors the growing up of our nation with all its courage, imagination and vitality.

 The farmhouse was presented to the City of Clifton by the developers of the property of the late Harry Hamilton.
-The Hamilton family had bought the 96 acre property in 1856 and for over 100 years until the death of Mr. Hamilton n 1970 it had been the home of the family.
+The Hamilton family had bought the 96-acre property in 1856 and for over 100 years until the death of Mr. Hamilton in 1970, it had been the home of the family.

 The house was moved to its present location Surgent Park in 1973.
 Infinite plans have been taken with examination and documentation of the building's structural elements.
-Manuscripts,maps, deeds, wills.photographs and artifacts were researched, including the records and treasured memories of Miss Caroline Hamilton.
+Extensive research has been conducted, including the records and treasured memories of Miss Caroline Hamilton, as well as:

-The Museum is opened for tours on Sundays from 2-4pm (except for Holidays) from March-December.
-Tours at other times may be made by calling the Museum - (973)744-5707
+The museum is opened for tours on Sundays from 2 to 4 p.m. (except for holidays) from March through December.
+Tours at other times may be made by calling the museum at 973-744-5707

-There are various programs and events thru the year, Contact the Museum for further information.
+There are various programs and events through the year, Contact the Museum for further information.